top of page

 Armstrong Siddeley Aero-Engines

-Many aero engines were produced by Armstrong Siddeley from quite small engines through to jet age versions such as the Sapphire jet engine and the Double Mamba Turboprop engine.
-Following government intervention, Armstrong Siddeley was merged with Bristol Aero-Engines to become Bristol Siddeley, this firm was later absorbed into Rolls Royce.
+Following government intervention, Armstrong Siddeley was merged with Bristol Aero-Engines to form Bristol Siddeley, which was later absorbed into Rolls-Royce.
 This section covers the engines built by Armstrong Siddeley up to the time it became part of Bristol Siddeley.

 Ounce

-A small radial engine that used two-cylinders of the Jaguar engine.
+A horizontally opposed, 3.2 litre radial engine that used two Jaguar cylinders.

 Lynx

-A seven-cylinder air-cooled radial aero-engine that was in fact half of a Jaguar engine.
+A single-row 7-cylinder air-cooled radial aero-engine that was in fact half of a Jaguar engine.

 Cheetah